TBC-TJU/MetaBCI/README.md

 # MetaBCI

 ## Welcome!
-MetaBCI is an open-source platform for non-invasive brain computer interface, which has 3 main parts:
+MetaBCI is an open-source platform for non-invasive brain computer interface.
+The project of MetaBCI is led by Prof. Minpeng Xu from Tianjin University, China.
+MetaBCI has 3 main parts:
 * brainda: for importing dataset, pre-processing EEG data and implementing EEG decoding algorithms.
 * brainflow: a high speed EEG online data processing framework.
 * brainstim: a simple and efficient BCI experiment paradigms design module.